vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/ganache-cli.md

 Base HD Path:  m/44'/60'/0'/0/{account_index}
 ```

-Additional information that you will have is the Gas Price, Gas Limit and the URL of the RPC (Remote procedure call)
+Additional information that you have is the Gas Price, Gas Limit and the URL of the Remote Procedure Call (RPC) interface:

 ```
 Gas Price